ooples/pine_script_docs/source/language/Operators.rst

     pHi = pivothigh(5, 5)
     plotColor = color.green

-See the :ref:`<PageExpressionsDeclarationsStatements_VariableDeclaration>` section for more information on how to declare variables.
+See the :ref:`Variable declarations <PageVariableDeclarations>` page for more information on how to declare variables.

+.. _PageOperators_ReassignmentOperator:

 \`:=\` reassignement operator
 -----------------------------